cotes2020/jekyll-theme-chirpy/_posts/01AWS/SSM/2020-05-23-patch-management.md

 **Important**

-- AWS does not test patches for Windows Server or Linux <font color=blue> before making them available in Patch Manager </font>.
+- AWS does not test patches for Windows Server or Linux <font color=LightSlateBlue> before making them available in Patch Manager </font>.
-- Patch Manager doesn't support <font color=blue> upgrading major versions of OSs </font>
+- Patch Manager doesn't support <font color=LightSlateBlue> upgrading major versions of OSs </font>
   - such as Windows Server 2016 to Windows Server 2019,
   - or SUSE Linux Enterprise Server (SLES) 12.0 to SLES 15.0.